Dino Casanova: Professional wrestling career

-Early career
+Early career (1987–1992)

-DiMeglio began wrestling in the Mid-Atlantic region during the late 1980s and eventually began teaming with Rip Sawyer as Cream Team on the Virginia independent circuit.
+DiMeglio began wrestling in the Mid-Atlantic region in 1987 and eventually began teaming with Rip Sawyer as Cream Team on the Virginia independent circuit.
 In May 1988, they defeated International World Class Championship Wrestling's Billion Dollar Babies (G.Q.
 Stratus and Mike Sampson) in a tournament final to become the first tag team champions for Max Thrasher's Atlantic Wrestling Federation.

 On December 17, 1988, they wrestled The Rock 'n' Roll Express (Ricky Morton and Robert Gibson) for the Virginia Wrestling Association tag team titles losing via countout.
 A year later, The Cream Team fought The Brothers Superior (Doug Superior & Neil Superior) to decide the first NWL Tag Team Champions.
 After more than three years as champions, the Cream Team lost the AWF Tag Team titles to the Hellhounds in York, Pennsylvania at the end of the year.

 DiMeglio and Sawyer, among others such as Barry Hardy, Duane Gill and Axl Rotten, helped train Ian Rotten during his early career.

 Appearing at the Mid-Eastern Wrestling Federation's first event, he and Sawyer lost to the Lords of Pain (Pain & Agony) in a match to crown the first MEWF Tag Team Champions on August 2, 1991.
 Defeating Pain and Bubba Monroe (substituting for an injured Agony) for the title on December 1, the two would continue defending the title for much of 1992, as well becoming the Atlantic Coast Wrestling Federation's first tag team champions in April 1992, until they began wrestling for the Philadelphia-based Eastern Championship Wrestling.
 Following their departure, the title were vacated on October 23.

-Eastern Championship Wrestling
+Eastern Championship Wrestling (1992–1994)

 He and Sawyer made their debut in Eastern Championship Wrestling in late 1992, teaming with Glen Osbourne in a six-man tag team match to defeat Max Thrasher and The Super Destroyers at the Taber Youth Association in Philadelphia on October 3.
 The two later made an unsuccessful bid for the ECW Tag Team Championship weeks later losing to The Super Destroyers at The Chestnut Cabaret in Philadelphia on October 24.

 At the beginning of the year, DiMeglio and Sawyer had regained the AWF Tag Team titles from the Hellhounds.
 The two men remained champions until their breakup in May 1993.
 DiMeglio and Nick Tarentino, as "The Goodfellows", defeated Rip Sawyer and A.J.
 Fritzoid for the belts in York that same month and held the belts until the promotion's close that same year.

 Returning to Maryland, he began teaming with Romeo Valentino as The Goodfellas (or The Goodfellows).
 They eventually challenged the Lords of Pain for the WWA Tag Team Championship in Essex, Maryland on April 9, 1994.
 He and Valentino would continue teaming together in the Mid-Atlantic region for the next several years including NWA New Jersey, Pennsylvania Championship Wrestling and the World Wrestling Alliance.